 Serial or USB cables to connect interface boards to the PC.

-Program 1 radio as a ZB (Zigbee Coordinator API) and 1 radio as a ZB (Zigbee Router AT)
+Program 1 radio as a Coordinator (with API enabled) and other radio as a Router node.

 Both radios are programmed with the default settings.
 And in my example, have the following 64 bit addresses:

 Connect the Coordinator to the PC and launch X-CTU.
-Select the correct com port and ensure the Enable API check box is checked.
 Power up the Router on the other XBIB interface board.

-Create two remote AT command (type 0x17) frames, paying close attention to the structure of this frame as outlined in the API frames section of the XBee/Xbee-PRO product manual.
+Create two remote AT command (type 0x17) frames, paying close attention to the structure of this frame as outlined in the API frames section of the module's product manual.

 Here are the frames configured for the address of my radios.
 Your packets will contain the address of your router radio and the checksum will need to be recalculated.